tensorpack/tensorpack/docs/tutorial/callback.md

     ProgressBar(),
     # run `tf.summary.merge_all` every epoch and send results to monitors
     MergeAllSummaries(),
+		# run ops in GraphKeys.UPDATE_OPS collection along with training, if any
+		RunUpdateOps(),
   ],
   monitors=[        # monitors are a special kind of callbacks. these are also enabled by default
     # write all monitor data to tensorboard